Fat Bike and Snowshoe Trails and Routes

 For a self-guided tour…

-Remember, if you want a self-guided tour, check out our shop in downtown Cable during Summer and Winter months to rent our higher-end Borealis Flume fat tire bikes and Tubbs Wilderness 30 snowshoes during Winters, or give us a call about our Chicago Area equipment rentals during Spring and Fall.
+If you are looking for a self-guided tour, come to our shop in downtown Cable during Summer and Winter months to rent our higher-end Borealis Flume fat tire bikes and Tubbs Wilderness 30 snowshoes, or give us a call about our Chicago Area equipment rentals during Spring and Fall.
 We will custom fit you to our equipment, and we will provide you with riding directions and area tips.
 And of course, if you forgot apparel at home or are looking for new items, we have a solid selection for you to choose from.